alexbers/asmon/README.md

     alert("bad page 2", 2)
 ```

-In this case, if there will be "something bad" alert, you will not get spam messages about recoveries of other two alerts.
+In this case, if there will be "site is down" alert, you will not get spam messages about recoveries of other two alerts, if they were fired before.